davidy4ng/DYXML/README.md

 ## Description

 This is a simple and lightweight XML document builder.
 It is built upon the Swift Result Builders, introduced in Swift 5.4.
+Heavily inspired by SwiftUI.

+## Requirements

+- Swift 5.4 (available from Xcode 12.5)

 ## Features

 - **Write XML** string
+- Supports `if`, `if...else`, `switch`, `for...in` statements
 - Unit tests are available

 ## Usage